mar-foo/shtpl/README.md

 ```

 ## Bugs
-* Does not trim last newline in the output
+* Does not trim last newline in the output (Solved in 204169c)
 * Probably sucks